 I still haven’t found a source to back up Rosen’s Musset anecdote.
 Consider, however, Maxime Du Camp‘s recollections of Flaubert.
 When asked about Racine, Flaubert didn’t hold back invective, citing one supposedly incongruous line with laughter or rage, depending on his mood.
 However, he also claimed that “La fille de Minos and de Pasiphaé” was the greatest verse in all French poetry.

 As for its meaning, it’s been exegeted by too many for me to even try to add value here.
 Minos ended up a judge in the underworld; his wife was a daughter of Helios.
 The closed, deep, dark o in his name (the final s is not mute) contrasts perfectly with the light, gauzy, unhemmed -aé that ends hers.
-I’m still not sure why Charles Rosen called the final é open.
+I’m still not sure why Charles Rosen called the final sound é open.
 It rings clear but it’s closed, technically speaking.